French and Benelux stocks-Factors to watch on June 29

-PARIS, June 29 Below are company-related news and stories from French and Benelux media which could have an impact on the region's markets or individual stocks.
+PARIS, June 29 (Reuters) - Below are company-related news and stories from French and Benelux media which could have an impact on the region's markets or individual stocks.

 French CAC futures were up 0.4 percent by 0614 GMT.